auth0/docs/articles/quickstart/backend/webapi-owin/interactive.md

 <%= include('../_includes/_api_endpoints') %>

-The JWT middleware integrates with the standard ASP.NET Authentication and Authorization mechanisms, so you only need to decorate your controller action with the `[Authorize]` attribute to secure an endpoint.
+The JWT middleware integrates with the standard ASP.NET authentication and authorization mechanisms, so you only need to decorate your controller action with the `[Authorize]` attribute to secure an endpoint.

 To ensure that a scope is present in order to call a particular API endpoint, you simply need to decorate the action with the `ScopeAuthorize` attribute and pass the name of the required `scope` in the `scope` parameter.